Some of the numbers presented in this website may not be the most recent available

 By 1383 the whole country was ruled by the House of Aviz who built a global empire.
 Spain intervened from 1580 to 1640, after which the House of Braganza took over.

 Destruction of Lisbon in an earthquake in 1755, invasion by Napoleon in 1807, and the independence of Portuguese Brazil in 1822 led to economic decline.
-In 1910 the monarchy was deposed and a series of dictators ruled until 1974 when the Carnation Revolution restored democracy and the empire was dismantled.
+In 1910 the monarchy was deposed and a series of dictators ruled.
+In 1974 the Carnation Revolution restored democracy and the empire was dismantled.

 Portugal's economy then expanded and it joined the EU in 1986.
 Its last overseas territory, Macau, was handed over to China in 1999.